 iv.
 Your belongings: “The article in question is illustrated in a series of neo-Assyrian monumental reliefs that portray captives being led away in procession with large bags slung over their shoulders.
 The packs were made either of durable cloth or skin, and loaded with such bare necessities for survival during the long trek as could be salvaged from the ruins of a conquered city.”
 (Block)

 v.
 “Part of his activity occurred in the daytime and part at twilight, and the curious but perplexed Jewish exiles watched his strange actions.”
 (Wiersbe)

 b.
-Dig through the wall in their sight: Ezekiel was also to act out a person desperately escaping from a city surrounded by siege.
+Dig through the wall in their sight: Ezekiel was also to act out a person desperately escaping from a city under siege.
 These also could end up as exiles, leaving with their face covered in shame (cover your face, so that you cannot see the ground).

 i.
 “Digging through the wall pictured the desperation with which they would seek to escape.”
 (Feinberg)

 ii.
-“In particular King Zedekiah will creep out of the city walls by night (12; 2 Kings 25.4), but the Lord plans for him to be caught and brought to Babylon.”
+“In particular King Zedekiah will creep out of the city walls by night (Ezekiel 12:12; 2 Kings 25:4), but the Lord plans for him to be caught and brought to Babylon.”
 (Wright)

 3. (7) Ezekiel acts out what God commanded.